exasol/athena-virtual-schema/README.md

 # Overview

-The **Athena Virtual Schema** provides an abstraction layer that makes an external [DB2](https://www.ibm.com/db2/) accessible from an Exasol database through regular SQL commands.
-The contents of the external Athena database are mapped to virtual tables which look like and can be queried as any regular Exasol table.
+The **Athena Virtual Schema** provides an abstraction layer that makes an external [AWS Athena](https://aws.amazon.com/athena/) data source accessible from an Exasol database through regular SQL commands.
+The contents of the external AWS Athena data source are mapped to virtual tables which look like and can be queried as any regular Exasol table.

 If you want to set up a Virtual Schema for a different database system, please head over to the [Virtual Schemas Repository][virtual-schemas].

 ## Features

-* Access a Athena database in read only mode from an Exasol database, using a Virtual Schema.
+* Access an AWS Athena data source in read only mode from an Exasol database, using a Virtual Schema.

 ## Table of Contents